Love for cars and music brings couple from Kyrgyzstan to Abu Dhabi GP

 Belek loves cars and he follows Formula One with a passion.
 Adileta, on the other hand, is a big music lover.

-So this couple’s perfect gateway is the Abu Dhabi Grand Prix where the organisers blend the thrilling F1 races and magical live concerts from the who’s who of global music enthral fans barely an hour after drivers reach the finish line.
+So this couple’s perfect gateway is the Abu Dhabi Grand Prix where the organisers blend the thrilling F1 races and magical live concerts from the who’s who of global music to offer an unforgettable experience for fans.

 Adileta, 27, admits that travelling to the UAE for a high-profile event like Formula One is a costly affair.